 Earlier my grandfather was so particular that we all should take oil bath every Saturday or Sunday.
 After taking oil bath in the morning we were served classic uluntham paruppu kanji (blackgram porridge) for breakfast, and meals with poondu kulambu (garlic curry) for lunch.
 Afterwards we usually take a good nap and wake up with renewed energy in the evening.

 As children we were hostile to the idea of applying tepid sesame oil all over the body, leaving it at that for about half an hour, using herbal bath powders that redden our eyes, and drinking bland milky porridge for breakfast.
-Later we realized after reaping the benefits of this amazing tradition: oil bath rejuvenates the body & mind and acts as a stress buster, herbal bath powders are the safest cleansers & scrubs, and classic porridge soothes the entire digestive system.
-Nevertheless we take oil bath as and when required particularly during summer.
+Later we realized the following only after reaping the benefits of this amazing tradition: Oil bath rejuvenates the body & mind and acts as a stress buster; herbal bath powders are the safest cleansers & scrubs; and classic porridge soothes the entire digestive system.
+Nevertheless we don’t take oil bath regularly but we take oil bath as and when required particularly during summer.

 Classic south Indian porridge is normally prepared by using blackgram lentils as the main ingredient and also by adding ample pods of garlic & a small piece of dried ginger.
 This porridge is usually mixed with copious amounts of cow’s milk and served with cane jaggery bar (achchu vellam) and/or curry leaves chutney (kariveppilai thuvaiyal).